Chao Phraya River: Etymology

-Written evidence of the river being referred to by the name Chao Phraya dates only to the reign of King Mongkut (Rama IV, 1850–1868).
-It is unknown what name, if any at all, was used for the river in older times.
+Written evidence of the river being referred to by the name Chao Phraya dates to 19th century reign of King Mongkut.
+It is unknown what name was used for the river in older times.
 The river was likely known simply by the Thai word for 'river', แม่น้ำ, and foreign documents and maps, especially by Europeans visiting during the Ayutthaya period, usually named the river the Menam.
 (Note: Irish surveyor and cartographer James McCarthy, F.R.G.S., who served as Director-General of the Siamese Government Surveys prior to establishment of the Royal Thai Survey Department, wrote in his account, "Me Nam is a generic term, Me signifying "mother," and Nam "water," and the epithet Chao P'ia signifies that it is the chief river in the kingdom of Siam."
 Herbert Warington Smyth, who served as Director of the Department of Mines in Siam from 1891 to 1896, refers to it in his book first published in 1898 as "the Mae Nam Chao Phraya".)

 The name Chao Phraya likely comes from rtgs (บางเจ้าพระยา), an alternative name, documented from around 1660 in the reign of King Narai, of the settlement that is now Samut Prakan.
 Historian Praphat Chuvichean suggests that the name, which is a title of nobility, originated from the story of two Khmer idols being unearthed in 1498 at the settlement that was by the mouth of the river at the time.
 When the delta extended further into the sea, a new settlement was founded to guard the new river mouth, and the new settlement probably gained the name Bang Chao Phraya (bang being a common term for village names) as a reference to the memory of the idols.
-There are references in records from the time of King Borommakot (r.
-1733–1758) to rtgs (ปากน้ำบางเจ้าพระยา, pak nam meaning 'river mouth'), suggesting that the name had become attached to the mouth of the river by that time, and later became used for the entire river.
+There are references in records from the time of King Borommakot to rtgs (ปากน้ำบางเจ้าพระยา, rtgs meaning 'river mouth'), suggesting that the name had become attached to the mouth of the river by that time, and later became used for the entire river.

-In the English-language media in Thailand, the name Chao Phraya River is often translated as river of kings.
+In the English-language media in Thailand, the name is often translated as river of kings.